-Academic advisement for students enrolled in the Traditional BSN program is directed by the Department Chair.
-The Enrolled Student Management Student Affairs Coordinator will assist with academic advisement.
+Academic advisement for students enrolled in the Traditional BSN program is directed by the Associate Dean/Department Chair.
+The Enrolled Student Management Coordinator in the Office of Student Affairs will assist with academic advisement.
 The student signs and receives a copy of the degree plan at orientation and is expected to follow the signed degree plan when registering for courses.
-The Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs, and in collaboration in collaboration with the Department Chair, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
+The Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs, and in collaboration with the Program Director, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
 Program Directors may be consulted regarding academic advisement when necessary to best meet student needs.
-Questions regarding registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Student Affairs Coordinator, who will work closely with the Department Chair to assist students.
+Questions regarding registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Student Affairs Coordinator, who will work closely with the Associate Dean/Department Chair to assist students.

-Academic advisement for students enrolled in the RN to BSN Program is directed by the Department Chair.
-The Enrolled Student Management Student Affairs Coordinator will assist with academic advisement.
+Academic advisement for students enrolled in the RN to BSN Program is directed by the Associate Dean/Department Chair.
+The Enrolled Student Management Coordinator in the Office of Student Affairs will assist with academic advisement.
 The student signs and receives a copy of the degree plan at orientation and is expected to follow the signed degree plan when registering for courses.
-The Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs and in collaboration with the Department Chair, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
+The Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs and in collaboration with the Associate Dean/ Department Chair, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
 Faculty may be consulted regarding academic advisement when necessary to best meet student needs.
-Questions regarding registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Student Affairs Coordinator, who will work closely with the Department Chair to assist students.
+Questions regarding registration, adding/ dropping a course, and withdrawing from the School of Nursing should be directed to the Student Affairs Coordinator, who will work closely with the Associate Dean/Department Chair to assist students.

-Accelerated BSN Program: Second Degree BSN and Veteran to BSN degree plan when registering for courses.
-The Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs, and in collaboration with the Department Chair/ Associate Dean, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
+Accelerated BSN Program: Second Degree BSN and Veteran to BSN

+Academic advisement for students enrolled in the Accelerated BSN Program is directed by the Associate Dean/Department Chair.
+The Enrolled Student Management Coordinator in the Office of Student Affairs will assist with academic advisement.
+The student signs and receives a copy of the degree plan at orientation and is expected to follow the signed degree plan when registering for courses.
+The Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs, and in collaboration with the Associate Dean/Department Chair, assists students with academic planning, staying informed of curriculum changes, and facilitating problemsolving related to progression through the degree plan.
 Faculty may be consulted regarding academic advisement when necessary to best meet student needs.
-Questions regarding registration, adding/ dropping a course, and withdrawing from the School of Nursing should be directed to the Student Affairs Coordinator, who will work closely with the Department Chair/Associate Dean to assist students.
+Questions regarding registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Student Affairs Coordinator, who will work closely with the Associate Dean/Department Chair to assist students.